What do consumers want now? P&G bets on beard oil, cleaners

 “This product, as you can imagine, is on fire right now,” said Marc Pritchard, P&G’s chief brand officer.

 Not so hot: Gillette razors.
-Sales have slumped as men skip their morning shave routines while they work from home instead of the office.
+Sales are flat as men skip their morning shave routines while they work from home instead of the office.
 It is now selling beard oils and balms, a major shift for a brand that has promoted clean-shaven faces for more than a century.

 In a recent interview with The Associated Press, Pritchard talked about people's shaving habits and how P&G is creating products for consumers who are home more.
 The questions and answers below have been edited for clarity and length.

-Note: This story has been corrected to show that razor sales are flat, not down.